 Windows 11/10 built-in security feature – Control Flow Guard (CFG) is designed to combat memory corruption vulnerabilities.
 Control Flow Guard helps prevent memory corruption, which is very helpful to prevent ransomware attacks.
 The capabilities of the server are restricted to whatever is needed at that point of time to reduce the attack surface.
 Exploit Protection is a part of the Exploit Guard feature in Windows Defender.
 CFG is a part of this feature.

-Let’s delve a bit deeper into the Control Flow Guard feature in Windows 11/10 and answer a few questions like:
+Let’s delve a bit deeper into the Control Flow Guard feature in Windows 11/10 and answer a few questions.

-- What is Control Flow Guard and how does it work?
+What is Control Flow Guard in Windows 11 and how does it work?

 Control Flow Guard is a feature that makes it harder for exploits to execute arbitrary code through vulnerabilities such as buffer overflows.
 As we know, software vulnerabilities are often exploited by providing unlikely, unusual, or extreme data to a running program.
-For example, an attacker can exploit a buffer overflow vulnerability by providing more input to a program than expected, thereby over-running the area reserved by the program to hold a response.
-This scheme possibly corrupts adjacent memory that may hold a function pointer.
+For example, an attacker can exploit a buffer overflow vulnerability by providing more input to a program than expected, thereby overrunning the area reserved by the program to hold a response.
+This scheme may corrupt adjacent memory that holds a function pointer.
 When the program calls through this function, it may then jump to an unintended location specified by the attacker.

 To avoid such instances, a potent combination of compile and run-time support from Control Flow Guard implements a control flow integrity that tightly restricts spots where indirect call instructions can be executed.
 It also identifies the set of functions in the application that could be the potential targets for indirect calls.
 As such, Control Flow Guard inserts extra security checks that could detect attempts to hijack the original code.